bobular/mapveu-rest-prototype/README.md

 handlers for a whole new view (no need to change all the class names, e.g. to SampleViewQuery and SampleFacetQuery).

+The main methods to look at are the constructors and getData().

-But there's still some unwanted duplication that needs addressing.
-See mixins section below.
+(But there's still some unwanted duplication that needs addressing.
+See mixins section below.)

 ## Testing the other three endpoints